The GOP-Led Arizona Election Review Appears Close To Finishing. Here's What To Expect

 The examination in Maricopa County, which was ordered by GOP state senators, began in late April and has lasted weeks longer than anticipated.

-At the end of July, the Senate's contractors vacated the Arizona State Fairgrounds in Phoenix, where they had struggled to accurately count exactly how many ballots they had in their possession — nearly 2.1 million, according to county election officials.
+At the end of July, the Senate's contractors vacated the Arizona State Fairgrounds in Phoenix, where they had struggled to count accurately how many ballots they had in their possession — nearly 2.1 million, according to county election officials.

 Here's a look at what happens next: